kibitzr/kibitzr/docs/python.rst

 * Transform
 * Notify

-Here is a simlistic example of ``kibitzr.yml`` file, that uses all three:
+Here is a simplistic example of ``kibitzr.yml`` file, that uses all three:

 .. code-block:: yaml